 Place all the above in a dry fry pan and roast over a medium heat for 3 to 4 minutes or until the aromas are released.
 Take care not to let them burn and shake the pan around frequently.
 Transfer to a blender and process until it becomes a coarse powder.

 Now add the following to the spice powder and blend to a paste.

 3 tbsp of any traditional curry powder (from any supermarket)

 1 small inch square piece of fresh ginger peeled

 1 small onion peeled and cut into chunks

 1 red chilli

 1 tbsp vegetable oil

-The washed roots and stalks of a bunch of corriander
+The washed roots and stalks of a bunch of coriander

-To use, just fry gently in a large pan for a couple of minutes and then add your chopped vegetables and either a tin of chopped tomatoes, chopped fresh tomatoes or simply veg stock or water and cook until tender.
-Serve with a squeeze of lemon juice and chopped fresh corriander.
+To use, just fry gently in a large pan for a couple of minutes and then add your chopped vegetables and either a tin of chopped tomatoes, chopped fresh tomatoes, coconut cream or simply veg stock and cook until tender.
+Serve with a squeeze of lemon juice and chopped fresh coriander.